simonjanssen/Projects.UdaConnect/README.md

 ```

 Note that due to the async database update (`location-service`) and the async connections calculation (`exposure-service`) it may take two or three minutes until you see the data in the **frontend**.

+The deployment has been tested with [k3s](https://k3s.io/) and [ArgoCD v2.8.0](https://argo-cd.readthedocs.io/en/stable/) using an [Ubuntu 22.04.3 LTS Server](https://ubuntu.com/download/server) environment.

 ## Architecture